raphaelsty/cherche/README.md

 </div>
 <br>

 Cherche (search in French) allows you to create a neural search pipeline using retrievers and pre-trained language models as rankers.
 Cherche is meant to be used with small to medium sized corpora.
 Cherche's main strength is its ability to build diverse and end-to-end pipelines.
-Cherche might fit your needs.

 ![Alt text](docs/img/explain.png)